Nigeria peaceful in spite of pockets of insecurity — Gov Bagudu

 The Kebbi state governor, Alhaji Atiku Bagudu, says Nigeria remains largely peaceful, in spite of the pockets of insecurity in the country.

-Bagudu stated this at the closing of the 2021 edition of the Argungu Polo Tournament, in Argungu Local government area, on Sunday, at which the NSK Argungu Polo team defeated the Ayutan Polo team in the tournament
+Bagudu stated this at the closing of the 2021 edition of the Argungu Polo Tournament, in Argungu Local government area, on Sunday, at which NSK Argungu Polo team defeated Ayutan Polo team in the tournament.

 He said,” in spite of unimaginable acts by some few individuals who do not wish the country well, Nigeria still remains united.